“There are few things that humble me more than my complete and utter buffoonery when it comes to HDL lipidology…” – Peter Attia

 - Exercise.
-Exercise raises HDL and lowers TG (Sopko, 1985; WebMD, “Will Exercise Really Lower Triglycerides?”).
+Exercise increases HDL levels and lowers TG levels (Sopko, 1985; WebMD, “Will Exercise Really Lower Triglycerides?”).

 - Get dietary and supplemental omega-3s (Yanai, 2018).

 - Statins.
-The major impact of statins on TG/HDL ratio is to lower TG.
+The major impact of statins on TG/HDL is to lower TG.
 But usually, statins are given to lower LDL.
-Sometimes they can also lower HDL, but still not as much as how they lower TG.
+Sometimes they can also increase HDL levels but still not as much as how they lower TG.
 They can lower TG by as much as 50% (Maki, 2012).